 Visiting the popular beaches, relaxing at the beach shacks, spending the night dancing at the Tito’s or Mambo’s and relishing free-flowing booze in Goa are now passé.
 Why not go offbeat in Goa during your next vacation?
-For real travelers, explorers and wanderers, Goa has much more to offer.
+For real travelers, explorers, and wanderers, Goa has much more to offer.
 This hippie-haven has several hidden experiences to offer if you are interested in doing something different from the regular.
-Get in deeper to feel the real pulse of Goa as you look beyond the beaches, churches and nightlife.
-Here are some of such off-beat activities that you can do during your vacation in Goa:
+Get in deeper to feel the real pulse of Goa as you look beyond the beaches, churches, and nightlife.

 If colorful butterflies always were an attraction for you, then the Butterfly Conservatory in Ponda is the place to be.
 You can not only have a look at the enchanting fluttering wings of the butterflies but can also feed fruits to them.
 Notice the way they are collecting nectar.
 The conservatory can be explored between 9:00 a.m. to 4:30 p.m. and welcomes guests everyday including Public Holidays.

-You might have always thought that staying in a luxury beach resort was the best bet, we suggest you something else, completely different.
+You might have always thought that staying in a luxury beach resort was the best bet, we suggest something else, completely different.
 Experience the real Goa by staying in a manner that the Goans live.
 Walk on the rustic pathways, interact with the friendly locals, adore the serene ambiance, relish sugary delights at the bakeries, admire the lush surroundings and more.
-Olaulim is a nice village that you can explore.
-Visit the creek to enjoy swimming, kayaking and fishing.
+The claim is a nice village that you can explore.
+Visit the creek to enjoy swimming, kayaking, and fishing.
 This place is close to Mapusa and Panjim.
 Visit the laidback eateries and bars for your food needs.

 Away from the touristy hustle-bustle and loud city life, some Islands of Goa, that are thinly populated, are accessible through a number of ferry rides.
 They probably must be there in ‘must-visit places in Goa’.
 The villagers staying here are very friendly and the food at the bakeries is sumptuous.
 You are not going to miss noticing the old Portuguese-style houses, sprinkled here and there.
 Chorao Island in North Goa is one place you cannot miss.
 Enjoy bird watching here and hike up to the top of Chorao hill.